unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 <img src="./img/rec5.png" alt="drawing" width="500"/><br/>
 </p>

 Acquisition parameters can be modified in the acquisition dialog.
-It is possible to switch the unicorn input source between 'electrode' and 'test signal'.
-A rectangular test-signal will be acquired if 'test signal' is selected.
-The input of the eight Unicorn BCI Core Electrodes will be acquired if 'electrode' is selected.
-You can also include or exclude Battery Level, Counter, Validation Indicator or Timing from data acquisition.
+It is possible to include or exclude Battery Level, Counter, Validation Indicator or Timing from data acquisition.
 Included signals will be written to files and network streams if enabled.

 The default order is:

 Ch.
-1 - EXG 1 - EEG channel 1 in microvolts<br/>
+1 - EEG 1 - EEG channel 1 in microvolts<br/>
 Ch.
-2 - EXG 2 - EEG channel 2 in microvolts<br/>
+2 - EEG 2 - EEG channel 2 in microvolts<br/>
 Ch.
-3 - EXG 3 - EEG channel 3 in microvolts<br/>
+3 - EEG 3 - EEG channel 3 in microvolts<br/>
 Ch.
-4 - EXG 4 - EEG channel 4 in microvolts<br/>
+4 - EEG 4 - EEG channel 4 in microvolts<br/>
 Ch.
-5 - EXG 5 - EEG channel 5 in microvolts<br/>
+5 - EEG 5 - EEG channel 5 in microvolts<br/>
 Ch.
-6 - EXG 6 - EEG channel 6 in microvolts<br/>
+6 - EEG 6 - EEG channel 6 in microvolts<br/>
 Ch.
-7 - EXG 7 - EEG channel 7 in microvolts<br/>
+7 - EEG 7 - EEG channel 7 in microvolts<br/>
 Ch.
-8 - EXG 8 - EEG channel 8 in microvolts<br/>
+8 - EEG 8 - EEG channel 8 in microvolts<br/>
 Ch.
 9 - CNT - Counter<br/>
 Ch.
 10 - BAT - Battery Level in percent<br/>
 Ch.
 11 - VALID - Validation Indicator<br/>